Stay Ahead of the Market: 20 Best Real Estate Blogs

 8. Inhabit by Corcoran

-• Who should read it: Luxury agents and brokers seeking content inspiration
+• Feature highlight icon showing a star inside a light blue circle.
+Who should read it: Luxury agents and brokers seeking content inspiration

-• Why I love it: Billed as a lifestyle blog, Corcoran’s Inhabit reads and looks more like a thick, glossy luxury lifestyle magazine than the blog for a real estate brokerage.
+• Favorites or wellness icon showing a heart inside a pink circle.
+Why I love it: Billed as a lifestyle blog, Corcoran’s Inhabit reads and looks more like a thick, glossy luxury lifestyle magazine than the blog for a real estate brokerage.
 Agents can gather home staging tips, interior design trends, emerging neighborhood hotspots, and community spotlights.
 It also features a monthly A-list, known as the list of most spectacular listings across the Corcoran network.

 A word of warning: Of all the real estate blogs for agents on this list, Inhabit will make you wish you had deeper pockets and endless vacation days.
 It could definitely be your template if you’re trying to create a luxury lifestyle blog for your team or brokerage.